 What data do we track?

-We track the following fields from the current user's profile from Azure Active Directory using the existing user.read permission scope that many customers have already granted to tyGraph Pages:
+We track the following fields from the current user's profile from Azure Active Directory using the existing user.read permission scope from the Microsoft Graph that many customers have already granted to tyGraph Pages:

 In addition to the above fields, we also collect an anonymous identifier created by hashing the userPrincipalName.